-- Do not scratch or rub the skin while it is numb.
-Do not let it get very hot or very cold.
+- Do not let your child scratch or rub the skin while it is numb.
+Do not let the skin get very hot or very cold.

-- Be careful about getting vaccines while you are getting this drug.
+- Be careful about vaccines while your child is getting this drug.

 - This drug may cause harm if chewed or swallowed.
 If this drug has been put in the mouth, call a doctor or poison control center right away.